Amila-Rukshan/winzigc-compiler/README.md

 ### Buit-in functions

-- `read` - Read user input from the command line. >Note: Enter is considered as input when reading a char.
+- `read` - Read user input from the command line.
+  > Note: [Enter] key press is considered as input when reading to a _char_.

 - `output` - Write output to the command line.